Porridge (2016 TV series)

 Porridge is a British television sitcom, starring Kevin Bishop, written by Dick Clement and Ian La Frenais and broadcast on BBC One.
-The show is a sequel to the original 1974 series of the same name, which both Clement and La Frenais wrote.
-The sitcom focuses on prison inmate Nigel Norman Fletcher (Kevin Bishop), the grandson of Norman Stanley Fletcher, who is sent to Wakeley Prison to serve a five-year sentence for cyber crimes.
+It is a sequel to (or reboot of) the original 1974 series of the same name, and its more immediate sequel Going Straight, both also written by Clement and La Frenais.
+The sitcom focuses on prison inmate Nigel Norman Fletcher (Kevin Bishop), who is sent to Wakeley Prison to serve a five-year sentence for cyber crimes.
+He is the grandson of Norman Stanley Fletcher, the central character in the original Porridge series.

 Initially produced as a one-off special as part of the BBC's Landmark Sitcom Season in 2016, a full series followed the following year with the first episode broadcast on 6 October 2017.

 Premise

-The show's main focus is on its central character, Nigel Norman Fletcher, a talented computer-specialist, who is sent to the fictional Wakeley Prison in Hampshire to serve a five-year prison sentence for cyber crimes, the proceeds of which he used to support his now-ex-girlfriend's lifestyle.
+The central character is Nigel Norman Fletcher, a talented computer-specialist, who has been committed to the fictional Wakeley Prison in Hampshire to serve a five-year prison sentence for cyber crimes, the proceeds of which he used to support his now-ex-girlfriend's lifestyle.
 Much like his grandfather, Norman Stanley Fletcher, Nigel has his own personal opinions of criminal life that he likes to voice, though he considers himself to be an "uncommon criminal" as he has some regret of the actions he committed, and often seeks to avoid being caught up in illegal schemes that could endanger his well-being or add time to his sentence.
-Each episode's plot usually focuses on events that Fletcher becomes involved in.

-Like his grandfather, Fletcher has friends in prison, including his cell-mate, Joe Lotterby - a senior-but-veteran, old-time criminal who knew his grandfather and his old cell-mate Lennie Godber, and has a somewhat cynical view on life as a result of his previous sentences in prison - and contends with two prison officers: Mr. Meekie and Mr. Braithwaite, both similar in nature to the characters of Mr. Mackay and Mr. Barrowclough from the original series respectively.
+Like his grandfather, Fletcher has friends in prison, including his cell-mate, Joe Lotterby – a senior-but-veteran, old-time criminal who knew his grandfather and his old cell-mate Lennie Godber, and has a somewhat cynical view on life as a result of his previous sentences in prison – and contends with two prison officers: Mr Meekie and Mr Braithwaite, respectively similar in personality to the officers Mr Mackay and Mr Barrowclough from the original series.